InfTkm/ethereum-lab1/README.md

       a. myFaucet.send(web3.toWei(1,"ether")).then(res => { console.log(res.logs[0].event)})
       b. myFaucet.send(web3.toWei(1,"ether")).then(res => { console.log(res.logs[0].event, res.logs[0].args)})

-   8) At this point, take a screen shot of your Ganache Accounts, Blocks, and Transactions.
-Place these in a single Word or PDF document named Lab1Part3.doc or Lab1Part3.pdf and submit to Canvas.
+:checkered_flag:**8)At this point, take a screen shot of your Ganache Accounts, Blocks,
+         and Transactions.
+Place these in a single Word or PDF document named Lab1Part3.doc or Lab1Part3.pdf and submit to Canvas. **

 Grading rubric
 ==============